Happisburgh

-Happisburgh (/'heɪzbʌrə, -bərə/) is a village civil parish in the English county of Norfolk.
-The village is on the coast, to the east of a north–south road, the B1159 from Bacton on the coast to Stalham.
+Happisburgh (/'heɪzbʌrə, -bərə/) is a village and civil parish in the English county of Norfolk.
+The village is on the coast, approximately 14 miles to the south-east of Cromer, and 20 miles to the north of Great Yarmouth, and is to the east of the B1159 from Bacton on the coast to Stalham.
 It is a nucleated village.
 The nearest substantial town is North Walsham 6 mi to the west.
 The place-name 'Happisburgh' is first attested in the Domesday Book of 1086, where it appears as Hapesburc.
 The name means 'Hæp's fort or fortified place'.